PURE Glycine Powder

 Glycine

-Recommended intake: Dissolve 5 g powder (= 1 measuring spoon) per serving in sufficient water.
+Recommended use: Dissolve 5 g powder per serving (= 1 measuring spoon) in sufficient water.
 Drink 1 serving daily.

 Quality & safety at the highest standard

-Edubily places great importance on developing and manufacturing products on a scientifically sound basis.
-Its production takes place with experienced partners in Germany and Austria, who are regularly inspected without prior notice and are certified according to IFS Food and HACCP.
+Edubily places great importance on developing and manufacturing products on a scientifically grounded basis.
+Their production takes place with experienced partners in Germany and Austria, who are regularly inspected without prior notice and certified according to IFS Food and HACCP.
 This means Edubily meets strict hygiene and safety requirements.
-In addition, all products are checked again in independent laboratories for factors such as heavy metals, nutrient levels and possible contaminants.
-Edubily's goal is not simply to offer any dietary supplements, but safe and effective ones that support health and well-being through well-designed formulas and continuous development.
-This means fitness athletes and health-conscious people can be confident they are getting a high-quality, responsibly designed product.
+In addition, all products are tested again in independent laboratories for factors such as heavy metals, nutrient levels and possible contaminants.
+Edubily’s goal is not simply to offer any dietary supplements, but safe and effective ones that support health and well-being through well-designed formulas and continuous development.
+This means fitness athletes and health-conscious people can be sure they are getting a high-quality product designed with responsibility.

 PURE Glycine Powder is backordered and will ship as soon as it is back in stock.